pvjosue/github-cards/README.md

 # Github-cards for minimal mistakes and academic pages

-This repo allows for an easy integration of github-cards showing your repos or user information to your github page.
+This repo allows an easy github-cards integration, showing your repos or user information to your github page.

 ## Usage
 * Copy the full github-cards directory to your _assets_ folder (if you place it in other folder, make sure to change all text instances of _/assets/github-cards/_ to your desired path).